AMID Logo E-BAY Logo

 Carrier Booking Number on your delivery order

-Always be able to provide POD
+Always be able to provide POD.

 If a shipper cannot provide a formal POD, then freight terminals may reject any claims and will not initiate an investigation on missing cargo.